BRITISH AND CARIBBEAN VETERANS ASSOCIATION

 of their business.

-(21 The bye-laws may regulate the following matters but are not restricted to
+(2) The bye-laws may regulate the following matters but are not restricted to

 them:

-(b) the conduct of members of the charity in relation to one another, and to the
+(b) the conduct of members of the charity in relation to one another, and to the charity's employees and volunteers;

-(c) the setting aside of the whole or any part or parts of the charity's premises
+(c)the setting aside of the whole or any part or parts of the charity's premises

 at any particular time or times or for any particular purpose or purposes;